+After Jim Jones graduated from high school – with honors – he started college, and he and Marceline married.
+In college he continued his bible reading, and he was inclined to quote the Bible in discussions.
 These were stormy times for Jones.
 His marriage was not going as well as he wished.
 Marceline had hoped for partnership but Jones was insecure, domineering and jealous of any attention she gave to others.
 She found his emotional explosions unendurable and his tirades difficult.
 But she had been taught that marriage was a lifetime proposition, and she feared the stigma of divorce.
 She decided to stay with her marriage.

-Then Jones became impressed by the stands taken by his wife's church – the Methodists.
+Then Jones became intensely impressed by the stands taken by his wife's church – the Methodists.
 This was 1952, and the Methodists were espousing rights for minorities and putting an end to poverty.
 Jones was impressed too by their opposition to unemployment, their espousal of collective bargaining for working people and security for the aged.
 In 1952, while still pursuing his undergraduate studies, Jones accepted a position as a student pastor at the Somerset Methodist Church, a church in a less than affluent, predominately white neighborhood in southern Indianapolis.

-During his days as a student pastor, Jones secretly visited various African -American churches around Indianapolis, and he made friends with some of the people he found there, inviting them to his services and into his home.
-Jones took with him on his outings to African-American churches Marceline's twelve year-old cousin, a boy who had been living with Jim and Marceline since they had rescued him from a foster home.
+During his days as a student pastor, Jones secretly visited various African -American churches around Indianapolis.
+He made friends with some of the people he found there, inviting them to his services and into his home.
+He took with him on his outings to African-American churches Marceline's twelve year-old cousin, a boy who had been living with Jim and Marceline since they had rescued him from a foster home.
 Jones tried to adopt the boy.
 The boy was not comfortable with Jones and resisted.
 Jones lied to the boy, telling him that returning to his real mother was hopeless, that she did not love him and was not a person who was worthy.
 The boy visited his mother and concluded otherwise.
 Combating abandonment by the boy, Jones went into one of his emotional fits of authoritarianism.
 The boy abandoned Jones' and returned to his mother and disliking Jones he would run whenever Jones came to visit.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.